BeycanPress/cryptopay-gateway-for-memberpress/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Cryptocurrency Payment Gateway Plugin for MemberPress, Cryptocurrency payments for WordPress, Bitcoin payments, Crypto payments, USDT, BTC, ETH, SOL
+Cryptocurrency Payment Gateway for MemberPress, Cryptocurrency payments for WordPress, Bitcoin payments, Crypto payments, USDT, BTC, ETH, SOL

 == Description ==

-### Cryptocurrency Payment Gateway Plugin for MemberPress by CryptoPay
+### Cryptocurrency Payment Gateway for MemberPress by CryptoPay

-First of all, we would like to point out that this plugin is not a standalone plugin.
-This plugin is a **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_memberpress">cryptocurrency payment gateway for MemberPress</a>**.
-In other words, users who want to sell memberships with cryptocurrency payments can use WordPress and MemberPress.
-However, this plugin is a plugin for CryptoPay and a cryptocurrency payment gateway for MemberPress.
-So it's actually CryptoPay, which is the main plugin that handles cryptocurrency payments for WordPress.
-Therefore, users must have both plugins.

-Thanks to this plugin, you can receive **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_memberpress">cryptocurrency payments</a>** from many Blockchain networks, especially Bitcoin, Ethereum, Solana, and sell paid memberships with cryptocurrencies on your WordPress site with the MemberPress plugin.
+It looks like you're looking for a plugin to accept cryptocurrency payments on MemberPress.
+What if we told you that you have come to the right place for this?

+Our product called CryptoPay is a wonderful plugin developed entirely for the WordPress ecosystem that allows you to receive peer-to-peer and commission-free cryptocurrency payments.

+This integration add-on allows you to use CryptoPay with MemberPress and sell your MemberPress memberships completely commission-free and with peer-to-peer cryptocurrency payments.

-What is CryptoPay?
+#### What is CryptoPay?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### This plugin is an integration plugin.
+So basically you need to have the following two plugins.

+**<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Review CryptoPay Lite</a>**

+**<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_memberpress">Review CryptoPay Premium</a>**

-Review CryptoPay Lite: **<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payment gateway for MemberPress</a>**
+**<a href="https://memberpress.com/plans/pricing/">Review MemberPress</a>**

-Review CryptoPay Premium: **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_memberpress">Cryptocurrency payments for WooCommerce</a>**

-Review MemberPress: **<a href="https://memberpress.com/plans/pricing/">MemberPress</a>**

-See **<a href="https://cryptopay.beycanpress.net/register/test-membership/" target="_blank">Demo</a>**
+See CryptoPay Demo **<a href="https://cryptopay.beycanpress.net/register/test-membership/" target="_blank">Demo</a>**

 #### Note:
 Unfortunately, ongoing subscriptions are not supported in the free version.
 For ongoing subscriptions, we recommend that you purchase CryptoPay premium so that users can renew their subscription.